lmfventures/composer-satis/CUSTOMPACKAGE.README.md

     git push -u origin main --tags
 ```

-#### 8) Publish to Packagist
+#### 8) Publish to Github

-- Create an account at `https://packagist.org`
-- Submit your repository URL
-- Ensure GitHub/GitLab hooks are active so Packagist auto-updates on new tags
+- Ensure GitHub hooks are active so Satis auto-updates on new tags

 Users can now install your package: